Morphisms of Neural Codes: Introduction

-\begin{theorem} The image of a convex code under a morphism is again a convex code.
+\begin{theorem} The image of a (non-degenerate) convex code under a morphism is again a (non-degenerate) convex code.
 The minimal embedding dimension of the image is less than or equal to that of the original code.
 In particular, convexity and minimal embedding dimension are isomorphism invariants. \end{theorem}

-Furthermore, it turns out that if $\C$ is convex, then so is every trunk in $\C$ (Proposition \ref{prop:trunkconvex}).
-Thus replacing a code by a trunk or by its image under a morphism can be thought of as an ``operation" that preserves convexity.
-We can partially order isomorphism equivalence classes of codes via this operation, in analogy to partially ordering graphs via minors.
-We call the resulting poset $\ParCode$.
-The definition of this poset and our descriptions of its structure are the main results of this work.
-A detailed discussion of $\ParCode$ can be found in Section \ref{sec:framework}, but for now we sketch a few reasons for its importance.
+Theorem \ref{thm:imageconvex} tells us that surjective morphisms carry information about not only the (non-degenerate) convexity of a code, but also about the specific dimension in which it can be realized.
+Furthermore, it turns out that if $\C$ is (non-degenerately) convex in $\R^d$, then so is every trunk in $\C$ (see Proposition \ref{prop:trunkconvex}).
+We can partially order isomorphism equivalence classes of codes via surjective morphisms and ``replacement by a trunk", in analogy to partially ordering graphs via minors.
+We call the resulting poset $\ParCode$, and discuss its structure in Section \ref{sec:framework}.
+Note that Theorem \ref{thm:imageconvex} and Proposition \ref{prop:trunkconvex} imply that convex codes form a down-set in $\ParCode$, and that open embedding dimension is a monotone function on $\ParCode$.

-Theorem \ref{thm:imageconvex} and Proposition \ref{prop:trunkconvex} imply that convex codes form a down-set in $\ParCode$.
-Thus to characterize convex codes, it would be sufficient to characterize the codes $\C$ which lie on the boundary of this down-set.
-That is, the codes which are not convex, but for which every code below them is convex.
-We call these codes \emph{minimally non-convex}.
+To characterize convex codes, it would be sufficient to characterize the codes $\C$ which are not convex, but for which every code below them in $\ParCode$ is convex.
+We call these codes \emph{minimally non-convex} (see Definition \ref{def:mnc}.)
 Informally, minimally non-convex codes can be thought of as minimal obstructions to convexity.

-In Section \ref{sec:framework} we give examples of minimally non-convex codes, including one with no local obstructions which is based on the work of \cite{obstructions}.
-We also show that there are infinitely many minimally non-convex codes.
-The task of characterizing all minimally non-convex codes appears daunting based on our investigations, but it is somewhat more structured than the task of characterizing all convex codes.
-We thus hope that minimally non-convex codes will be a productive avenue of future research.
+Neural data is often noisy or incomplete, and so tools like $\ParCode$ which encode relationships between different codes could prove useful in analyzing experimental data.
+Conveniently, one can characterize morphisms combinatorially (see Proposition \ref{prop:morphismfromtrunks}) and so examining data in the context of $\ParCode$ can be done algorithmically.
+Given a code $\C$ obtained from experimental data, one could compute the codes below $\C$ in $\ParCode$ and search for a minimally non-convex code, or codes whose embedding dimension is already known.
+Such an approach may be useful in an experimental context where understanding $\mindim(\C)$ is of interest, for example in studying the dimensionality of olfactory space.
+We carry out such an algorithmic process in the proof of Theorem \ref{thm:nolocalobs}, starting with a locally good non-convex code of \cite{obstructions} and finding a minimally non-convex code below it in $\ParCode$.